 The school counsellor also plays an important role in the initial identification process.
 Once identified and assessed for giftedness an Individual Learning Plan assists teachers and parents to set individual learning goals for each of the identified students.

 The following are a sample of additional and specific enrichment programs offered at Aranda Primary.

 Instrumental Music Program (IMP)

 Aranda Primary has two bands - a Year 5 and a Year 6 band.
 Both bands have a variety of woodwind and percussion instruments.
 These groups are part of the ACT Instrumental Music Program.
 Students in Year 5 are assessed as to their suitability for participation in the program at the beginning of the school year through a listening test.
 No previous instrumental experience is required.
 The twenty-three students invited to join the band will have demonstrated co-operative team skills.
 A commitment to home practice is essential.
 Students continue in the band for two years.
 Costs are associated with participation in this program.

 The school annually enters a range of these competitions which are for students in Years 3-6.
 The competitions offer extension experiences in English, Mathematics, Writing, Science, and Computing.
 There is a cost for these competitions.

 Students have the opportunity to extend their musical skills through singing and breathing instruction in our Junior and Senior School Choirs.

-All Year 5 and 6 students participate in the ACT Public Speaking Competition organised by Rostrum each year.
-One student is selected to represent the school at the interschools competition.
+All Year 4 - 6 students participate in the ACT Public Speaking Competition organised by Rostrum each year.
+One student is selected to represent the school at the interschool competition.